Support Us Button Widget

 Table of Contents

-It’s that time of the year, y’all.
+It’s that time of the year.
 Pumpkin spice lattes are in full swing, a few trees have already started their colorful transformation, and bird migration is underway.

-Bird conservation organization Portland Audubon supports the nationwide effort spearheaded by the National Audubon Society.
+Portland-based avian conservation organization Bird Alliance of Oregon supports the nationwide effort spearheaded by the National Audubon Society.
 Lights Out is meant to help reduce migratory bird deaths by increasing awareness and encouraging building owners to turn off non-essential lights during peak migration months.

 How can I participate?